ModelOriented/triplot/README.md

 ## Acknowledgments

-Work on this package was financially supported by the
+Work on this package was financially supported by the NCBR Grant POIR.01.01.01-00-0328/17.